Outdoor Skating Rinks and Arena

 Free for Rosemère residents.

-Free skating is also be available to non-residents.
+Freestyle skating is also available to non-residents.
 Costs are charged at the door.

 Non-residents: $3/child; $5/adult (16 years and older)